 BACKGROUND

-Gazing at the Moon, the craters on its surface can be seen from past impacts, both large and small.
-Even in current times, the lunar surface has a steady flow of impacts from dust left over from comets or small asteroidal fragments, otherwise known as meteoroids.
-Secondary ejecta is generated by impacts due to meteoroids.
-The secondary ejecta is typically many times the mass of the primary impactor itself, albiet much slower than the primary meteoroids.
-The goal of MeMoSeE is to quantify the secondary ejecta environment for locations on the surface of the Moon for engineering design.
+The Moon has no atmospheric shield to mitigate meteoroid impacts.
+These impactors, typically ranging in size from interplanetary dust to (some other more specific term—meter size?) produce ejecta which churns and mixes the lunar regolith.
+This meteoroid ejecta is typically many times the mass of the primary impactor itself, though much slower than the primary impactor.
+The goal of MeMoSeE is to quantify the secondary ejecta environment for locations on the surface of the Moon to inform lander and habitat design.